Page created on July 10, 2021. Last updated on April 20, 2022 at 10:22

 - Respiratory failure

 Most patients are asymptomatic, and Afib is discovered incidentally.
 Patients may also present with palpitations, syncope, dyspnoea, or symptoms of heart failure.
+Some people with new-onset Afib are haemodynamically unstable.
+This is a rare presentation.

 ESC uses an ABC pathway for the management of Afib: